FaustinCarter/scraps/docs/_build/html/_sources/Example2_LotsOfData.rst.txt

 Make a list of Resonator objects
 --------------------------------

-Lists are a great way to organize things. ``pyRes`` includes a tool for easily indexing lists of Resonator objects by temperature and power.
+Lists are a great way to organize things. ``scraps`` includes a tool for easily indexing lists of Resonator objects by temperature and power.
 Each object has a value called ``itemp`` that is just the experiment temperature rounded to the nearest 5 mK.
 This helps a lot with